cvickery/scrollable_tables/README.md

 # Scrollable Tables

-The JavaScript function *adjust_tables()* fixes the layout problem that occurs when using CSS to “freeze” the heading rows of a table while scrolling.
+The JavaScript function *adjust_tables()* fixes the layout problem that occurs when using CSS to freeze the heading rows of a table while scrolling.

 ## The Problem Being Addressed